JieSun1990/JERFOUCRU/README.md

 2. **_Data_** folder: containing all of needed data in order to be able to run the scripts
 3. **_Generate_** folder: containing the results after running the scipts (if they produce and save something)

-#### SUPPORTED LIBRARY
+#### SUPPORTING LIBRARY [R]
 Need to install the following libraries: sp, raster, rgdal, tidyverse, ggplot2, dplyr, tidyr, rgeos, grid, gridExtra, rprodlim, corrplot, randomForestSRC
 <br/>Optional: Rcpp, rasterVis, latticeExtra

+#### SUPPORTING LIBRARY [Python]
+Need to install the following libraries: warning, os, numpy, pandas, pickle, time, sys, collection, sklearn (Some of them are basic libraries and already installed)

 ## PART 1.
 TRAINING RANDOM FOREST
-Because the downloaded data as well as some other intensive data are difficult to upload to Github, I just created empty Data folders.
-We can copy our data into that folder to run the code.
+Because the downloaded data as well as some other intensive data are difficult to upload to Github, I have run almost the code for you.
+You can run from Step 8.

 ### Work Flow
 0. Download TIF file from the internet and convert FOI shapefile to raster map